2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 ### Kamailio config

-Each Kamailio `/etc/kazoo/kamailio/local.cfg` needs to be configured with it's hostname, IP address, and all RabbitMQ servers.
+Each Kamailio configuration at `/etc/kazoo/kamailio/local.cfg` needs to be configured with it's hostname, IP address, and all RabbitMQ servers.
 The following config would be for the `ka1.z100` server.
 ```
 ## CHANGE "" TO YOUR SERVERS HOSTNAME
 #!substdef "!MY_HOSTNAME!ka1.z100.somedomain.com!g"